TonMarton/Baking-App/README.md

  <img src="https://github.com/TonMarton/Baking-App/blob/master/Screenshots/recipeactivity_tablet_landscape.png" width="200"/>

  <h4>Widget</h4>
  <p>I had some struggle in the beginning with the widget, since this was my first one.
-But than it went all fine.
+But then it went all fine.
 I sadly realised that the Adapters, Intents and even Parcelable objects have their own ways when it comes to widgets.</p>

    <p><i>screenshots:</i></p>
  <img src="https://github.com/TonMarton/Baking-App/blob/master/Screenshots/widget_handset.png" width="200"/>